hakansuku/D1APACTraining/6_2 Continuous Delivery (CD) pipeline.md

 # Creating a simple Continuous Delivery (CD) pipeline

-#### In this workshop we will create a continuous delivery pipeline in Jenkins.
+#### In this workshop you will create a continuous delivery pipeline in Jenkins.
 A continuous delivery pipeline automates the entire software release process.
 ![](https://github.com/hakansuku/D1APACTraining/blob/main/images/SRE/pipeline.png?raw=true)

 - You will be defining 3 stages:  Build -> Deploy -> Test.